Skip to main content

 • Solution: Use cloud APIs (OpenAI, Anthropic, Groq, HuggingFace Inference API) for all inference tasks.

-2. Strict Resource Limits
+2. Resource Limits

-3. No Inbound Ports / Web Servers
+3. No Inbound Ports in Serverless Mode

-• The runner is designed for task execution, not hosting web services.
-Any process waiting for inbound HTTP requests will timeout.
+• In serverless mode, do NOT start servers that listen on inbound ports (e.g., flask run, express, fastapi).
+The serverless runner is designed for task execution, not hosting web services — any process waiting for inbound HTTP requests will timeout.

-4. System Installs Disabled
+4. System Package Installation

 5. No Absolute Paths